gro5-AberUni/RegionGrow/paper/paper.md

 based in Zanzibar, United Republic of Tanzania.
 Here, UAV technology is being used operationally to map pools of water where malarial mosquitoes breed.
-By mapping these targets, they can be located by ground teams and treated with low-toxicity larvicide in an effort to reduce the malarial mosquito population.
+By mapping these targets, they can be located by ground teams and treated with low toxicity larvicide to reduce the malarial mosquito population.

 Identifying and digitising water body features within UAV is a laborious and error-strewn process.
 Using RegionGrow operationally in this project, non-GIS specialists can now rapidly and accurately digitise these features, supplying vital information to ground-teams significantly quicker than following a conventional manual digitising approach (on average four times quicker).